 At St. Peters we aim to preserve and develop our religious character in accordance with the principles of the Church of England, in partnership with the church at both parish and diocesan level.

-We aim to serve our community by providing an education of the highest quality within the context of Christian belief and practice.
+Our aim is to serve our community by providing an education of the highest quality within the context of Christian belief and practice.
 We encourage an understanding of the meaning and significance of faith, and promote Christian values through the experience we offer to all our pupils.
+We aim to:

-- Provide each child, regardless of background, ability, gender or race, equal and stimulating access to the curriculum – an education for life;
+- Provide all children with fun, stimulating and effective learning environments, regardless of background, ability, gender or race, equal and stimulating access to the curriculum – an education for life;

 - Deliver an appropriate and challenging curriculum to raise pupil achievement through high standards in teaching and learning;